MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

 <a name="Calculations"></a>
 ## How relationship analytics values are calculated
-Relationship analytics values are derived from a careful analysis of the many related people, activities, companies, appointments, and emails stored on your [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] and [!INCLUDE[pn_Microsoft_Exchange](../includes/pn-microsoft-exchange.md)] servers.
+Relationship analytics values are derived from a careful analysis of the many related people, activities, companies, appointments, and email stored on your [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] and [!INCLUDE[pn_Microsoft_Exchange](../includes/pn-microsoft-exchange.md)] servers.
 The process for finding and calculating the scores is summarized in the following flow chart.
  ![How relationship analytics are calculated](media/how-relationship-analytics-are-calculated.png "How relationship analytics are calculated")
 The following sections describe the function of each block in the flow chart.